A liquefied natural gas (LNG) supply solution available to all shipowners in Quebec

-– In the wake of the inauguration of M/T Damia Desgagnés, the very first Groupe Desgagnés vessel able to be fuelled by liquefied natural gas (LNG), President and Chief Executive Officer of Gaz Métro, Sophie Brochu, and President and Chief Executive Officer of the Montreal Port Authority (MPA), Sylvie Vachon, praise Groupe Desgagnés’ leadership and vision.
-By acquiring four vessels able to comply with the most stringent environmental standards, Groupe Desgagnés positions itself as a pioneer in its category for the development of LNG as a fuel for maritime transport in Québec and Canada.
+Montreal, May 18, 2017 – In the wake of the inauguration of M/T Damia Desgagnés, the very first Groupe Desgagnés vessel able to be fueled by liquefied natural gas (LNG), President and Chief Executive Officer of Gaz Métro, Sophie Brochu, and President and Chief Executive Officer of the Montreal Port Authority (MPA), Sylvie Vachon, praise Groupe Desgagnés' leadership and vision.
+By acquiring four vessels able to comply with the most stringent environmental standards, Groupe Desgagnés positions itself as a pioneer in its category for the development of LNG as a fuel for maritime transport in Quebec and Canada.

 In response to this desire to opt for an eco-friendly fuel, Gaz Métro and the Port of Montreal also announce that an LNG supply solution for marine fuel will now be available at the Port of Montreal.
 Groupe Desgagnés, Gaz Métro and the Port of Montreal joined efforts in developing an LNG supply system that will be operated by a Gaz Métro subsidiary.
 This system will be available to all shipowners in Quebec, including the fleets passing through the Port of Montreal.
 In short, this is an important milestone for the entire maritime transport sector.